How to create a Portfolio of your Floristry Work

 - My top tip with mobile is edit and brighten on the phone before you save them to your laptop

-So many ask will I or wont I watermark.
+So many ask will I or wont I watermark my photos?.
 Personally I hate to see a watermark across the center of a photo, it takes away from the image and puts potential clients off.
 If you feel you need to watermark, keep it minimal and at the top or bottom of the image.

 My experience is press and media are less likely to use images that are watermarked resulting in you losing out of potential free PR.